 Crowd Factor: You won't be spending any quiet moments alone with nature here.
 Besides being a spectacular sight, Yosemite Falls seems to emit a sort of mating call, undetectable to human ears, that draws buses from thousands of miles in every direction.

 Difficulty: Easy.
 You haven't worked so little for a view this singular since the moon landing was on TV.

-Parking: Try parking around Yosemite Village, along Northside Drive, or really anywhere you can, with the large lots at Yosemite Village and Curry Village being your most likely bets.
+Parking: Try parking around Yosemite Village, along Northside Drive, or really anywhere you can, with the large lots at Yosemite Village and Curry Village (Half Dome Village) being your most likely bets.
 Walking through Yosemite Valley is hardly a burden.

 Nearest Restrooms: At the trailhead.

 Nearest Snacks: Yosemite Village, half a mile away.

 Getting There: From Yosemite Village, walk half a mile west to the trailhead.
 The falls are visible from much of the valley, so finding them should not be a problem.
 The free shuttle buses, which cover most of the eastern half of the valley, stop at the trailhead.

 Wheelchair Access: The entire loop is paved.
 The park service rates the spectacular westernmost approach as too steep for wheelchairs, but the eastern approach has official NPS approval.
 If this is a relevant topic for you, check out the park service's accessibility guide, which lists, among other things, all the park's wheelchair-accessible trails.